Texas Coaching Staff

 Alma Mater: The University of Houston, 2001

-Allen has served on David Pierce’s staffs for the last seven seasons at Texas, Tulane and Sam Houston State.
+Sean Allen has served on David Pierce’s staffs for the last eight seasons at Texas, Tulane and Sam Houston State.
 Most recently, Allen was associate head coach for the Green Wave before being named assistant coach at Texas on June 30, 2016.

 Allen has strong ties to Texas thanks to his time with Pierce and his four-year playing career at the University of Houston (1998-2001), where he also coached from 2002-2007.

 The Carlsbad, N.M., native came to the Longhorns with 15 years of coaching experience at the collegiate level.
 While at Tulane, he was Pierce’s lead recruiter, playing a major part in leading Tulane to NCAA Regional appearances in both of his seasons in New Orleans.

 In addition to recruiting, Allen worked primarily with hitters and infielders.
 Under his guidance, the Tulane offense pounded out 66 home runs to lead the American Athletic Conference and rank 13th in the nation in 2016.
 Tulane had three players hit double-digit home runs in a single season for the first time since 2005, while leading the AAC in slugging percentage (.423) and ranking second in runs scored (355), RBI (324) and walks (258).